 KIDS UNDER 12 : Unvaccinated Children under 12 – No test required.

-Travel Through Switzerland : If you’re flying to Geneva Airport (or any Swiss airport) and transiting to France, you will need a Swiss version of a passenger locator form, proof of your onward travel to France and a negative PCR or Antigen test carried out less than 24 hours prior to departure.
+Travel Through Switzerland : If you’re flying to Geneva Airport (or any Swiss airport) and transiting to France, you no longer need a Swiss version of a passenger locator form or proof of your onward travel to France.

-We also include a link regarding travel from the UK to Switzerland here: https://www.gov.uk/foreign-travel-advice/switzerland/entry-requirements
+We include a link regarding travel from the UK to Switzerland here: https://www.gov.uk/foreign-travel-advice/switzerland/entry-requirements

 The French Pass Sanitaire

 Vaccine pass and mask-wearing requirements will be removed from the majority of public spaces from Monday, March 14, France’s Prime Minister Jean Castex has announced.